High school volunteer opportunities

 Medical Explorers Club

-The Medical Explorers Club covers a wide variety of healthcare professions and is offered at HonorHealth Thompson Peak, Deer Valley and John C. Lincoln Medical Centers.
-The club exposes students to hands-on events, learning opportunities and the chance to interact with healthcare professionals from multiple disciplines.
+The Medical Explorers Club covers a wide variety of health care professions and is offered at HonorHealth Thompson Peak, Deer Valley and John C. Lincoln Medical Centers.
+The club exposes students to hands-on events, learning opportunities and the chance to interact with health care professionals from multiple disciplines.

 Each meeting is built upon club members’ interests and involves: